flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 Frame Select allows you to select the airframe-type of your drone.
 You are provided with several predefined options of multi-copter and fixed wing configurations.
 These configurations are further subdivided based on the make of the drone.

-Depending upon the actual frame of your drone, select the airframe and click on **Save and Reboot** to reboot FlytOS.
+Depending upon the actual frame of your drone, select the airframe and click on **Save and Reboot**.